-Hazard-specific / Safety-critical duties
+Hazard-specific / Safety-critical duties [if not relevant delete whole section]

 This job includes hazards or safety-critical activities.
 If you are offered the post, you will be asked to complete a health questionnaire which will be assessed by our Occupational Health Service, and the offer of employment will be subject a successful outcome of this assessment.